arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	> **Note:** 	Make sure that you followed the instructions of the setup section to create a copy of the Northwind2 database in your own Windows Azure SQL Database account and configure your Windows Azure SQL Database firewall settings.

 1. Open the **ProductsRepository.cs** file in the **Services** folder of the **CloudShop** project.
-1. Add a namespace directive for **Microsoft.ApplicationServer.Caching**.
+1. Add the following _using_ directives.

 	<!--mark: 4-5-->
 	````C#